Todd Sauerbrun

 Todd Scott Sauerbrun (/ˈsaʊ.ərbrən/; born January 4, 1973) is an American former professional football player who was a punter in the National Football League (NFL) for 13 seasons.
 He played college football for the West Virginia Mountaineers, and was recognized as a unanimous All-American in 1994.
-He was drafted by the Chicago Bears in the second round of the 1995 NFL draft, and also played for the Kansas City Chiefs, Carolina Panthers, Denver Broncos and New England Patriots of the NFL, and the Florida Tuskers of the United Football League (UFL).
+He was drafted by the Chicago Bears in the second round of the 1995 NFL draft, and also played for the Kansas City Chiefs, Carolina Panthers, Denver Broncos, and New England Patriots of the NFL, and the Florida Tuskers of the United Football League (UFL).

 Early life

 Sauerbrun was born and raised on Long Island, in Setauket, New York.
 He attended Ward Melville High School in East Setauket, and was a letterman in football and lacrosse.
 In football, as a senior, he averaged 45.1 yards per punt and kicked a field goal of 62 yards on October 27, 1990 (still the New York State high school record).
 In lacrosse, he was a high school U.S. Lacrosse All-America selection.
 He still holds the Ward Melville record for leading midfield scorer with 109 goals and 24 assists for 133 points.

+He wanted to play both football and lacrosse in college and was recruited to play college lacrosse by several programs including Syracuse.